-To mark the 30th anniversary of the Sustainable Neighborhood Contracts (SNCs), Urban is hosting an exhibition that evaluates the successes of an inclusive and practical urban renewal policy in the Brussels Region.
+To mark the 30th anniversary of the Sustainable Neighborhood Contracts (SNCs), Urban is hosting an exhibition that evaluates the successes of an inclusive and operational urban renewal policy in the Brussels Region.

 For the past 30 years, Sustainable Neighborhood Contracts (SNCs) have been renovating the Brussels area.